parallel-finance/ton-lending-core/README.md

 The liquidator can perform the following actions:
 - The liquidator can liquidate the position of the borrower.
 The liquidator can only liquidate one position at a time.

+## Release

+- Before deploying to the mainnet, make sure to update the compiler